jackmaden/philosophybreak/src/pages/articles/george-berkeley-subjective-idealism-the-world-is-in-our-minds/index.md

 ---
 title: "George Berkeley’s Subjective Idealism: The World Is In Our Minds"
-description: "This article explores George Berkeley’s subjective idealism, the controversial view that everything in the universe is either a mind or an idea in the mind, and that matter does not exist."
+description: "According to George Berkeley’s subjective idealism, everything in the universe is either a mind or an idea in the mind, and matter cannot possibly exist."
 image: "./berkeley-subjective-idealism.jpg"
 imageAlt: "George Berkeley Subjective Idealism"
 tags: ["George Berkeley", "Epistemology", "Idealism"]